Intrastat data fields

 Goods from / to

-The information in this data field should be the country code of the EU Member States from which the goods have been consigned, or to which they are destined.
-(See Notice 60).
+The information in this data field should be the country code of the EU Member States from which the goods were sent to you, or to which they are destined.
+Intermediate EU Member States through which the goods may have travelled merely for transport purposes should be ignored.

 Trader Reference

-New data requirements for Dispatches
+Data requirements for Dispatches only

 Country of origin will be the two-digit alpha code for the country where the goods are deemed to originate from that you have now subsequently dispatched onwards from Northern Ireland.